bjornbytes/RxLua/doc/README.md

 #### `:unwrap()`

 Returns an Observable that takes any values produced by the original that consist of multiple return values and produces each value individually.

 Returns:

+- `Observable`

+---

+#### `:window(size)`

+Returns an Observable that produces a sliding window of the values produced by the original.

+Arguments:

+- `size` (`number`) - The size of the window.
+The returned observable will produce this number of the most recent values as multiple arguments to onNext.

+Returns: